The

 Silverbrook, a burial ground exclusively for Negroes is now finished.

-advertised for by William E Grinnage the undertakes for the removal of several
+have been advertised for by William E Grinnage the undertakes for the removal

-hundred bodies from the Negro buying ground at Second and Union Streets.
-This
+of several hundred bodies from the Negro buying ground at Second and Union

-cemetery contains over an acre, and is so filled with bodies that no more can
+Streets.
+This cemetery contains over an acre, and is so filled with bodies that

-be accommodated.
+no more can be accommodated.
 The cemetery was established about 75 years ago.
-Some of the

-stones bear dates as early as 1843.
-There is no possible way of learning how
+Some of the stones bear dates as early as 1843.
+There is no possible way of

-many bodies have been buried at the cemetery as no definite records have been
+learning how many bodies have been buried at the cemetery as no definite

-kept and what records have been preserved through the years are not available.
+records have been kept and what records have been preserved through the years

-The bodies are to be removed from their present location to the Negro cemetery,
+are not available.
+The bodies are to be removed from their present location to

-on the west side of the Philadelphia and Reading railroad tracks along the
+the Negro cemetery, on the west side of the Philadelphia and Reading railroad

 Silverbrook, a burial ground exclusively for Negroes is now finished and is a